amunategui/amunategui.github.io/_posts/2015-11-22-speak-like-a-doctor.md

 month: 11
 day: 22
 published: true
-summary: "Using natural language processing (NLP), a medical corpus, and a Shiny application, we build an application to predict what a doctor will say next."
+summary: "Using natural language processing (NLP), a medical corpus, and a Shiny application, we build an interactive tool to predict what a doctor will say next."
 image: speak-like-a-doctor/binary-doctor.png
 ---